Vaishaal/270-Project/README.md

 # CS 270 Course Survey

-This is a repository for a survey submitted as the final ``project" for [CS 270](http://www.cse.cuhk.edu.hk/~chi/cs270/): Combinatorial Algorithms and Data Structures.
+This is a repository for a survey submitted as the final "project" for [CS 270](http://www.cse.cuhk.edu.hk/~chi/cs270/): Combinatorial Algorithms and Data Structures.